slu-soc5050/slu-soc5050.github.io/content/_index.md

 ## Acknowledgements

 Like many things in academia, the "final" product here is the result of others' hard work as well as my own.
-I owe gratitude and thanks to [Hadley Wickham](http://hadley.nz), whose data science tools are heavily featured as part of this course.
-I also draw significant inspiration from [Jenny Bryan](https://www.stat.ubc.ca/~jenny/), whose [Stat 545 course](http://stat545.com) has served as a significant resource and a model for my own teaching.
+I owe gratitude and thanks to {{< link "Hadley Wickham" "http://hadley.nz">}}, whose data science tools are heavily featured as part of this course.
+I also draw significant inspiration from {{< link "Jenny Bryan" "https://www.stat.ubc.ca/~jenny/">}}, whose {{< link "Stat 545 course" "http://stat545.com">}} has served as a significant resource and a model for my own teaching.

-This website itself is the product of [Yihui Xie's](https://yihui.name) work on the [blogdown](https://bookdown.org/yihui/blogdown/) package for `R` as well as [Digitalcraftsman's](https://github.com/digitalcraftsman) port of [Martin Donath's](https://github.com/squidfunk) [Material theme](https://github.com/squidfunk/mkdocs-material).
+This website itself is the product of {{< link "Yihui Xie's" "https://yihui.name">}} work on the {{< link "blogdown" "https://bookdown.org/yihui/blogdown/">}} package for `R` as well as {{< link "Digitalcraftsman's" "https://github.com/digitalcraftsman">}} port of {{< link "Martin Donath's" "https://github.com/squidfunk">}} {{< link "Material theme" "https://github.com/squidfunk/mkdocs-material">}}.

 Finally, I want to acknowledge my now nine semesters' worth of research methods students, whose collective feedback and experiences have helped dramatically reshape the course content and how I teach.
 I am immensely grateful for each of your contributions to my methods courses.